antonum/Redis-VSS-Streamlit/README.md

 ## Prerequisites

 In order to successfully launch the notebook you need either Redis Cloud subscription or Redis Stack deployed locally.
+Notebook by default would install and use notebook-local Redis Stack instance.

 ### Redis Cloud